sylvia31096/Secure-and-Private-AI/README.md

 # Secure-and-Private-AI
-My solutions for the mini-projects for facebook and udacity ai nanodegree program.
+My solution/learning process for the mini-projects for facebook and udacity ai nanodegree program.

 Section 1 : [Learning pytorch](Introduction_to_Deep_Learning_with_Pytorch.ipynb)